pal-robotics/pmb2_tutorials_doc/mapping/index.md

 ## Purpose

-This tutorial shows how to make PMB-2 navigate autonomously provided a map build up of laser scans and taking into account the laser and the RGBD camera in order to avoid obstacles.
+This tutorial shows how to make PMB-2 navigate and create a map using the navigation from ros2.
+You can find further information about that in the [nav2 SLAM tutorial](https://navigation.ros.org/tutorials/docs/navigation2_with_slam.html).

 ## Pre-Requisites

 First make sure that the tutorials are properly installed along with the PMB-2 simulation, as shown in the [Tutorials Installation](http://wiki.ros.org/Robots/PMB-2/Tutorials#Tutorials_Installation) Section.
-Then follow the instructions in the  [nav2 SLAM tutorial](https://navigation.ros.org/tutorials/docs/navigation2_with_slam.html) in order to create and save a map.

 ## Execution